AlexMoloceniuc/WebSockets_Java_Server/README.md

 - Server produced Unit n+2,

 where n = the first unit the server produced after the client has connected to the server.

-*2.5.
-Security layer*

-Selected option: WebSocket Authentication with Spring Security.
-The application requires WebSocket clients to authenticate using the login credentials written in the UserCredentialsConfig.java file, so it will only accept WebSocket connections from authenticated clients.

-*2.4.
-Scalability*

-- Before implemnenting the security layer: any new client could easily join by accessing the localhost:8080/index.html address, so the application was greatly scalable (but not secure).
-- after implementing Spring Security (and user login credentials), new user crdentials can be manually added in the UserCredentialsConfig.java class, by writing the following lines:

-        // Define user1 with username "user1" and password "password1"
-        UserDetails user1 = User.withUsername("user1")
-                .password(passwordEncoder().encode("password1"))
-                .roles("USER")
-                .build();

-This is not as scalable as before, and a better approach would have been to use a Database, but for the purpose of the application (being able to add a few extra clients easily, not 100+), it is still easy to implement a few new clients without increasing the complexity of the app.